shrutiiiiin/Dice-Flutter-App/README.md

 # dice_flutter

-A new Flutter project.
+A Flutter project made using state widget and dart language.

-## Getting Started
+## Introduction

-This project is a starting point for a Flutter application.
+This a simple Dice game app made using flutter concepts.

-A few resources to get you started if this is your first Flutter project:
+You can make the die roll at the press of a button.
+With this app in your pocket, you’ll be able to settle any score on the go!

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)